-Advancing students' numeracy and literacy skills
+Advancing students' numeracy Building future-ready students and literacy skills

-Numeracy and literacy skills remain the cornerstone of learning; building these skills in students is critical for all our teachers.
+Numeracy and literacy skills remain these skills in students is critical for all our teachers.
 RVS is committed to using proven, research-based, effective strategies to help students read, write and perform math.
 Our AERR will showcase the results of this focus.